What Is Smishing Identity Theft?

-- A fraudulent text message “from your bank,” telling you your account has been shut down and asking you to call a number to reactivate the account
+- For example, a fraudulent text message “from your bank,” telling you your account has been shut down and asking you to call a number to reactivate the account

-- A text message that says you have been registered for a service and will be charged unless you take some form of action, such as visiting a website
+- In another case, a text message that says you have been registered for a service and will be charged unless you take some form of action, such as visiting a website

 - A confirmation of a purchase that directs you to call a number if the confirmation is inaccurate